isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 In this kind of problem, all polygons are required to be adjacent (without overlapping and without gaps – empty regions or holes – between neighboring polygons) – the set of polygons must constitute a so-called coverage of the study area.

-1. Create a new feature class in the geopackage Tapada.gpkg, of type polygon, with the name Parcels.
+1. Create a new feature class in the file geodatabase of the project, of type polygon, with the name `Parcels`.
-   - It should have two fields in the attribute table - SoilUseL1, SoilUseL2 - of type text, with length of 2 characters.
+   - It should have two fields in the attribute table - `SoilUseL1`, `SoilUseL2` - of type text, with length of 2 characters.

-   - Ensure that the CRS is ETRS 1989 Portugal TM06 (EPSG: 3763).
+   - Ensure that the CRS is **ETRS 1989 Portugal TM06 (EPSG: 3763)**.

    - Add the layer to the map.